-Mr. Goldberg is a Partner at MSF and Chairs the firm’s Taxation and Estates Group.
-Mr. Goldberg has experience in a broad variety of federal and local tax matters with particular focus on federal income tax issues related to partnerships, limited liability companies, and tax-exempt organizations, including public and private school districts.
+Mr. Goldberg is a Partner at MSF and Chairs the firm’s Tax, Executive Compensation & Benefits Group.
+Mr. Goldberg regularly advises clients on the formation and operation of joint ventures, corporations, and other investment vehicles, and has extensive experience in a broad variety of federal and local tax matters with particular focus on federal income tax issues related to corporations, partnerships, limited liability companies, and tax-exempt organizations (including public and private school districts).
 His practice involves both transactional tax planning and tax controversy work across many industries, including real estate.

-Mr. Goldberg also has significant experience in the areas of employee benefits and executive compensation.
-He represents clients on a range of compensation and benefits matters, including executive compensation programs such as SERPs, equity-based compensation and other types of top hat, executive compensation and bonus arrangements.
-Mr. Goldberg also advised clients on compensation and benefits aspects of merger and acquisition transactions, employment and separation agreements, retirement plan terminations, the Employee Retirement Income Security Act’s (ERISA) fiduciary duty and prohibited transaction rules, and benefit plan controversies.
+Mr. Goldberg also has significant experience in the areas of executive compensation and employee benefits.
+He represents clients on a range of compensation and benefits matters, including advising on equity and incentive compensation plans, nonqualified pension plans, and employment, severance and change in control agreements.
+Mr. Goldberg also advises clients on issues related to retirement plan terminations, the Employee Retirement Income Security Act’s (ERISA) fiduciary duty and prohibited transaction rules, and benefit plan controversies.

-New York University School of Law.
-LL.M.
-Taxation
+LL.M., Taxation, New York University School of Law

-State University of New York at Albany.
 B.S.
-Economics
+Economics, State University of New York at Albany

 NY Tax Court